 At Innovative Endodontics, we implement several high-tech tools to improve patient comfort and care.
 Just some of these tools include the J. Morita cone beam computed tomography (CBCT) or 3-dimensional imaging and the Zeiss dental surgical microscope which enables Dr. Estes to illuminate and magnify the interior of the tooth.
 These tools give Dr. Estes the ability to see more clearly inside a tooth and provide an optimal outcome of root canal treatment.

 Just as we have the latest technologies, we also use quality, comforting care for our patients to ensure they have a positive experience.
 We take care to minimize the anxiety and discomfort our patients feel.
 One way that we do this is through Dr. Estes’s expertise in pain management.
 We also help our patients feel more comfortable by keeping them informed through our guides to endodontic care, such as this one.

 If you still have root canal treatment questions unanswered, reach out to us at Innovative Endodontics.
 We can help you with any other information you need.
-Also, feel free to contact us if you are in the Charleston, SC, area and are ready to schedule your root canal therapy.
+Also, feel free to contact us if you are in Summerville, SC, or the surrounding areas.
 Dr. Estes will use the most innovative treatment options available to ensure that you have the best care she can offer.
 In fact, innovation is in our name, Innovative Endodontics.